xBiggs/fightcade-api/README.md

 # fightcade-api
-An unofficial ts-node wrapper for the Fightcade API.
+An unofficial ts-node wrapper for the [Fightcade](https://www.fightcade.com/) Public API.

 ## Installation